Fill Gaps Caused by Missing Teeth

 Implant Bridge

-Implant bridges are similar to fixed bridges, except they use dental implants as anchors instead of dental crowns.
-This makes implant bridges far more stable and resilient than other types of bridges.
-But implant bridges do require extensive and potentially costly invasive surgery.
+Implant bridges share similarities with fixed bridges, with the key difference being that they rely on dental implants as anchoring points instead of dental crowns.
+This distinction makes implant bridges significantly more stable and durable compared to other bridge types.
+However, it’s important to be aware that implant bridges entail extensive and potentially costly invasive surgery as a part of the procedure.

 The Cost of Dental Bridges in Hamilton